Salamandar/nano-drone/Presentation/ccc-nano-drone.rst

     * Unless specified, you do what you want

-    * Even modifying and re-flashing, it seems
+    * Even modifying or re-flashing, seem legal

 * Software is closed by default

     * Reverse-engineering legally forbidden

+    * Dumping and modify the firmware is illegal

 ----